w3f/polkadot-wiki/docs/learn-launch.md

 - Economics and Networking (Zero-Knowledge): How will scalability work in Polkadot 2.0?
-- Horizontal vs. Vertical scalability: What is the breaking point of the maximum number of parachains buit with horizontal scalability?
+- Horizontal vs. Vertical scalability: What is the breaking point of the maximum number of parachains built with horizontal scalability?
-- Nested Relay Chain: How can multiple Relay Chain's exist connected thru parachains?
+- Nested Relay Chain: How can multiple Relay Chain's exist connected through parachains?
 How many tiers of Relay Chains can be nested?
 How will validators work together to validate blocks on various Relay Chains?
 How is XCMP working in the nested setup?
 How is AnV going to work there?